Fred Jones (New Zealand politician): Local-body politics

 Jones unsuccessfully contested the Mayoralty of Dunedin as the Labour candidate in 1929.
 In 1933 he was elected a member of the Dunedin City Council, holding a seat until 1937 when he resigned following his appointment as a Cabinet Minister.
 From 1935 he had been the deputy mayor.

 During the Great Depression Jones was chairman of the tramways committee.
 On the council he fought for various proposals, but following his elevation to Cabinet he was unable to play as active a role in local affairs as he wished.
-The 1935 election resulted in a Labour majority on the council, however many of the councillors who were also MPs and became unable to effectively fulfill their civic duties.
+The 1935 election resulted in a Labour majority on the council, however many of the councillors who were also MPs and became unable to effectively fulfil their civic duties.
 Between March 1936 and March 1937 Jones was able to attend only two percent of council and committee meetings leading him to resign that December.

 His eldest son Ernest Frederick Jones, a returned prisoner of war, stood as the Labour Party candidate for Mayor of Dunedin at the 1947 local elections.
 However he was beaten convincingly by incumbent Donald Cameron.

 Following the defeat of the Labour government in 1949 he stood again for the city council at the 1950 local-body elections.
 He was successful and remained a member until 1958 when he again resigned when he accepted a diplomatic posting.
 He served a second spell as deputy mayor from 1953 to 1956.

 He was also a member of both the Otago Harbour Board and the Otago Hospital Board.